hapi-server/client-matlab/README.md

 1. Generalize time parsing in `hapi.m`.
 2. Finish binary reader.

+## Notes

+The HAPI specification allows dataset and parameter strings to be Unicode encoded as UTF-8.
+Prior to MATLAB 2021a, `.m` files with UTF-8 were not supported.
+See [unicode.m](https://github.com/hapi-server/client-matlab/blob/master/misc/unicode.m) for a work-around.

 ## Contact

 Submit bug reports and feature requests on the [repository issue tracker](https://github.com/hapi-server/client-matlab/issues).